Jingqiqi777/Jingqiqi777.github.io/_pages/about.md

 Recent News
 ======
+* [February 2023] One paper *"Coarse-to-Fine Covid-19 Segmentation via Vision-Language Alignment“* is accepted by ICASSP 2023.
 * [January 2023] One paper *"SemiCTrans: Semi-Supervised Medical Image Segmentation Framework combining CNN and Transformer"* is accepted by APBC 2023.

 My work and research